tecladocode/web-dev-bootcamp/curriculum/section13/lectures/04_encrypt_passwords_passlib/README.md

 ---
-title: The lecture title goes here
+title: Password encryption with Flask and passlib
-slug: lecture-title
+slug: password-encryption-flask-passlib
 tags:
     - Not started
     - How to
 categories:
     - Video
 section_number: 0
-excerpt: An excerpt of the lecture's content goes here.
+excerpt: Make sure passwords are encrypted in your database so they are secure.
 draft: true
 ---